 Yes.
-Contingency fee and other conditional arrangements are allowed between clients and lawyers as per the Lawyers' Code (recently amended) under the basic restrictions that they are made in writing and the maximum fee percentage agreed may not exceed 20% of the subject matter of the case at issue (or 30% if more than one lawyers are involved).
+Contingency fees and other conditional arrangements are allowed between clients and lawyers as per the Lawyers' Code under the basic restrictions that they are made in writing and the maximum fee percentage agreed may not exceed 20% of the subject matter of the case at issue (or 30% if more than one lawyer is involved).
 Further detailed regulation is provided by the Lawyers' Code (article 60 of Law 4194/2013).